AMWA-TV/is-05/docs/Controllers.md

 ### Version Timestamp

 The Controller SHOULD use the IS-04 Query API websocket to monitor version timestamp increments on Devices being controlled.

-A version timestamp increment indicates that another controller has possibly changed the transport parameters, and as such any information cached by the Controller may be stale.
+A version timestamp increment indicates that another controller has possibly changed the transport parameters, and as such any information cached by the Controller could possibly be stale.

 ### Sender Multicast Address